Seahawks cornerbacks Sidney Jones and D.J. Reed will likely start against the Rams

 Among the plays Jones got in trouble on was a blown coverage resulting in a 76-yard Deebo Samuel touchdown in the third quarter.

 Carroll on Monday declined to say the play was solely Jones’ fault.
-But on Sunday, he noted that one reason the Seahawks waited until the fourth game to play him was to avoid any significant mistakes.
+But Sunday, he noted that one reason the Seahawks waited until the fourth game to play him was to avoid any significant mistakes.

 “We made a big error today,” Carroll said.
 “So, we try to avoid that by buying time.”